Cavendish School GovernorsOur Mission: Believing in Excellence

 My professional background has always been in education and I am fortunate to have worked in a number of different areas around the south east, gaining much experience.
 I have been a Deputy Headteacher in two schools before becoming Head of School and finally, Interim Principal before taking up my post at Cavendish.

 I am the Database Manager for the Cavendish School.
-I am also a Chair of Governors at Laughton Community Primary School and at Ringmer Community College, and Chair at the East Sussex Association of Governors.
+I am also a Chair of Governors at Laughton Community Primary School and at King’s Academy Ringmer, and Chair at the East Sussex Association of Governors.